Derek Parsons, 1933-2013

 9 September 2013

 Derek Parsons, retired Lecturer and Departmental Administrator in Physics, died suddenly on 22 August.
-Professor Robert Evans offers this appreciation.
+Professor Robert Evans offers an appreciation.

 In 1961 Derek was appointed to a Lectureship at the University of Bristol.
 Derek had played cricket for the University of Sheffield and he sometimes jested that he was appointed by Maurice Pryce FRS, Head of Department and a man who took his cricket seriously, in order that he would open the batting with Pryce in the departmental team.
 Derek’s research activities at Bristol remained in the physics of metals but, alongside other members of the Low Temperature Research Group, his focus turned to studies of electronic structure, and in particular Derek employed subtle techniques for determining the Fermi Surface of metals.
 Work on Indium alloys published in the 1970s with Peter Holtham, a postgraduate student, made impact in the field.
 Derek supervised eight PhD students in total; all speak of him as an exceptional mentor.